marcovdss/Crypofolder/readme.md

 encrypt_folder("/path/to/folder", "YourStrongPassword")
 ```
 This will:
-- Encrypt all files in the specified folder
+- Encrypt all files in the specified folder using AES-256-GCM
-- Remove the original files
+- Remove the original files after encryption
-- Save encryption metadata in `encryption_key.json`
+- Save the encryption metadata (salt) in `encryption_key.json`

 ### Decrypt a Folder
 To restore the original files, run: